Written by the RxISK Team. Reviewed by Dr. David Healy.

 What is post-SSRI sexual dysfunction?

-Post-SSRI Sexual Dysfunction (PSSD) is an iatrogenic condition which can arise following antidepressant use, in which sexual function does not completely return to normal after the discontinuation of SSRIs, SNRIs and some tricyclic antidepressants [1-2].
+Post-SSRI sexual dysfunction (PSSD) is an iatrogenic condition which can arise following antidepressant use, in which sexual function does not completely return to normal after the discontinuation of SSRIs, SNRIs and some tricyclic antidepressants.

-Some people develop sexual side effects on antidepressants which either remain in full, or don’t resolve completely, when the drug is stopped.
-For others, the condition only appears when they actually stop the medication, or begin to reduce the dosage.
+Some patients develop sexual side effects on antidepressants which either remain in full or don’t resolve completely when the drug is stopped.
+For others, the condition only appears when they stop the medication or begin to reduce the dosage.

 PSSD affects both men and women.
 It can happen after only a few days exposure to an antidepressant and can persist for months, years, or indefinitely.
 There is no known cure.